Zsombi55/Homework_01/README.md

 * __A13 (RecursiveVectoring),__ done.

 _As I understand the instructions:_ have or get a number array (a vector), then without predefined loops such as FOR, FOREACH, WHILE, etc.: find the smallest and the largest values - using Recursion.
+By instructor request "Binary search" is to be used.

 The User has to input the elements but the vector length is fixed at 10.
+For the index search part first I used a different search method, second "Binary".